koenbollen/jl/examples/options.md

     Formatting Options:
-      --skip-fields     Don't output misc json keys as fields --include-fields <fields>, -f <fields>
+      --skip-fields     Don't output misc json keys as fields --max-field-length <int>
+                        Any field, exceeding the given length (including field name) will be ommitted from output.
+Use 0 to remove the length limit [default: 30] --include-fields <fields>, -f <fields>
-                        Always include these json keys as fields (comma separated list)
+                        Always include these json keys as fields, no matter the length (comma separated list)
+      --exclude-fields <fields>
+                        Always exclude these json keys (comma separated list)

     You can add any option to the JL_OPTS environment variable, ex: export JL_OPTS="--no-color"